lshprung/terminal-media-launcher/docs/windows_compile_instructions.md

 ### 1. Edit PATH (Recommended)

 Add the following entry to your PATH environment variable: `C:\msys64\mingw64\bin` (replace `C:\msys64` with the location that MSYS2 was installed to).
-This will help Windows to find the library it thinks it is missing and the program should now lauch without an error
+This will help Windows to find the library it thinks it is missing and the program should now lauch without an error.

 ### 2. Compile with -static flag